zilinwang617/zilinwang617/README.md

 - 🎓 Computational Biology and Game Design double major.
 - 🔬 Currently working in Xing Lab as an undergrad researcher focusing on live-cell segmentation.
-- ☕️ I Enjoy Photography, Music, and Coffee during free time
+- ☕️ I Enjoy Photography, Music, and Coffee